ibendr/ibendr.github.io/xwd/CONTRIBUTING.md

 # Contributing

+PLEASE NOTE - THIS DOCUMENT IS INHERITED FROM ANOTHER PROJECT ...
+...you may find I'm not all that much of a collaborator.

 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.

 Please follow the house rules to have a bigger chance of your contribution being merged.